rbi-mtm/ams/day2/README.md

 > **FAQ:** How to select a path through the Brillouin zone?
 >
 > It depends on what we're interested in.
-> High-symmetry points are where the bands have extremal
+> High-symmetry points are where the bands usually have extremal
 > (minimal or maximal) behavior, so we will include them if we want to, e.g., see
 > if the system has a [direct or indirect band gap](https://en.wikipedia.org/wiki/Direct_and_indirect_band_gaps).
 > The rest of the band structure can usually be deduced from the path